jmettraux/aac_magic/src/_descriptions_in.md

 Hit point draining arrows, can be harvested if recovered.

-The scarlet thread arrow fires from the caster's hand, it goes through its target and drains 1d8 + `Cast` HPs from it.
+The scarlet thread arrow fires from the caster's hand, it goes through its target and drains (1d8 + _volume_) HPs from it.
 The arrow flies then for damage * 10 feet and drops on the floor.
 It will dissolve after damage * 2 rounds.

 Should the arrow fall into water, it dissolves twice faster.